There are over 20 million surfers in the world, with some estimates putting that figure at over 35 million.

 Early History of Surfing

-The sea is a devastating force.
+The ocean is a devastating force.

 It has destroyed both real and fictional civilizations and has killed many explorers, adventurers, and even entire armies.